ipfs-tech/cborc42/draft-caballero-cbor-cborc42.md

 The IPFS ecosystem has long made structural usage of its own home-grown CBOR profile, dating from the early days of the CBOR working group and fine-tuned over the years in community/internal venues.
 Configuring CBOR tooling in various languages to decode this data and encode new data conformantly has been a challenge, and a unified specification (updated to modern terminology, as the CBOR working group has iterated and evolved so much in the intervening years) is set out in this document.

-Note: unlike the CBOR/c specification, no opinion on signing mechanics is expressed here, and will be addressed in future documents, if at all.
+Note: unlike the CBOR/c specification, no opinion on signing mechanics is expressed here, and will be addressed in separate documents, if at all.

 ## Design Goals

-The primary goal with this specification, is enabling application developers to configure CBOR tooling for this profile in as language-agnostic a way as possible.
+The primary goal of this specification is enabling application developers to configure CBOR tooling for this profile, and for CBOR tooling to support such configuration, in as language-agnostic a way as possible.
 The historical design of this profile was to maximize determinism and simplicity for an internet-scale directed acyclical graph of CBOR documents linked to one another by binary hashes.
 These simple content identifiers, defined in Appendix A, are always expressed as bytestrings of tag 42 (similar in design to [RFC6920] Named Information Hashes).
 All other tags, and many major and minor types, are forbidden to reduce ambiguity, and developers are encouraged to express many kinds of data at higher layers by using the supported types (such as strings or bytestrings).